Bertill History, Family Crest & Coats of Arms

 The surname Bertill was first found in Cheshire at Birtles, a township, in the parish of Prestbury, union and hundred of Macclesfield.
 "Birtles Hall and demesne belonged for many generations to the Birtles family."

 Early History of the Bertill family

-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Bertill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bertill research.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Bertill History in all our PDF Extended History products and printed products wherever possible.

 Bertill Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bertill has appeared include Birtles, Byrtles, Birchell, Birchells and others.